technical tour

 Registration opens on April 1, when you register for the conference (see Registration section).
 Hurry, places are limited.
 Bring appropriate clothing and footwear for the time of year to enjoy the visit (raincoat, warm clothes, walking shoes, etc.), as the weather can be changeable.

-1st stop – Saint-Alban
+1st stop – Saint-Thuribe

 2nd stop – Sainte-Geneviève-de-Batiscan